UWE Bristol Student Support and Wellbeing Privacy Notice

 - protecting you or others from serious risks of harm

 - meeting our legal obligations, or other grounds of substantial public interest

 - pursuing our legitimate interests (eg upholding UWE Bristol regulations).

-We do not use automated decision making within Disability and Wellbeing Services.
-We will keep your data for up to six years after the end of the academic year in which you last used our Disability and Wellbeing Services, after which it will be confidentially destroyed.
+We do not use automated decision making within disability and wellbeing services.
+We will keep your data for up to six years after your last assessment with Access West of England and/or after six years after the end of the academic year in which you last used our Disability and Wellbeing Services, after which it will be confidentially destroyed.

 Sharing your personal information